History of Art

 Art history is the study of all forms of art, architecture, and visual culture.
 The History of Art major can serve either as a general program in the humanities or as the groundwork for more specialized training.

 Courses in the department are organized into three levels.
-Courses at the 100 level are broad introductory lecture courses that cover basic art history from a number of thematic perspectives.
+Courses at the 100 level are broad introductory lecture courses that cover basic art history from several thematic perspectives.
 Majors are required to take two introductory courses and should consider taking them as early as possible.
 Courses at the 100 level are normally not prerequisites for higher-level courses in the department.
-Intermediate courses are numbered 200–399.
-400-level and some 300-level courses are seminars with limited enrollment.
+Intermediate courses are numbered 200–349.
+Courses numbered 350-498 are limited enrollment seminars.

 Students with AP credit should consult the director of undergraduate studies (DUS).